abinit/abinit/doc/tutorial/compilation.md

   --version   -> netCDF-Fortran 4.5.2
 ```

-*nf-config* is quite handy if we need to pass options to the configure script of ABINIT.
+*nf-config* is quite handy if we need to pass options to the ABINIT *configure* script.
 Instead of typing the full list of libraries (`--flibs`) and the location of the include files (`--fflags`)
 we can delegate this boring task to *nf-config* using
 [backtick syntax](https://unix.stackexchange.com/questions/48392/understanding-backtick/48393):